vincitamore/showcase/DEV-PLAN.md

    - Added loading state management
    - Smooth transition from loading to loaded state

-### 6. Fix Server/Client Code Separation Issue ⚠️
+### 6. Fix Server/Client Code Separation Issue ✅

 **Issue:** Our implementation caused Prisma Client (server-only) to be bundled into client-side code, resulting in runtime errors.

 **Solution:**
-1. Move the `isShortUrl` function from tweet-utils.ts (which imports Prisma) to a new client-safe utility file
+1. Move the `isShortUrl` function from tweet-utils.ts (which imports Prisma) to a new client-safe utility file ✅
-2. Update imports in client components to use only client-safe utilities
+2. Update imports in client components to use only client-safe utilities ✅
+3. Move `detectMentions`, `detectHashtags`, and `detectUrls` functions to the client-safe utility file ✅
-3. Ensure proper separation between server and client code according to Next.js App Router best practices
+4. Ensure proper separation between server and client code according to Next.js App Router best practices ✅

+### 7. Fix Blank Tweet Rendering Issue ✅

+**Issue:** After implementing the client/server code separation, tweets were rendering as blank cards with no content visible.

+**Root Cause:** Type incompatibility between `DetectedEntity` and `TweetEntity` interfaces.

+**Solution:**
+1. Created a unified `EntityType` type in `blog-section.tsx` to handle both interfaces ✅
+2. Updated the `DetectedEntity` interface in `url-utils.ts` to include optional properties that match `TweetEntity` ✅
+3. Enhanced the entity detection functions to set properties that match the expected structure ✅
+4. Added robust error handling and fallbacks throughout the rendering pipeline ✅
+5. Implemented multiple safety checks to ensure text is always displayed even when entity processing fails ✅

 ## Testing